odellus/navigation/Report.md

 loss.backward()
 self.optimizer.step()
 ```
- ReLu activation functions were used in all layers except the final layer since we are trying to approximate a continuous-valued function and don't wish to inappropriately truncate our output's range to values above zero.
+ ReLu activation functions were used in all layers except the final layer since we are trying to approximate a continuous-valued function and don't wish to inappropriately truncate our output's range to only non-negative values.

 ### Plot of Rewards

 <!-- A plot of rewards per episode is included to illustrate that the agent is able to receive an average reward (over 100 episodes) of at least +13.
 The submission reports the number of episodes needed to solve the environment. -->
 ![score plot](./score_plot.png)

 A plot of the episodic score against the episode number is shown above.
-We were fortunate that our neural network was able to monotonically improve for the majority of training instances and solved the task inside of 800 episodes.
+We were fortunate that our neural network was able to monotonically improve for the majority of training instances and solved the task inside of 700 episodes.

 ### Ideas for Future Work